junwang4/correlation-to-causation-exaggeration/README.md

 weighted avg      0.898     0.895     0.896      3061
 ```

-STEP 3.
+### STEP 3.
 For EurekAlert press releases

-3.1 Train a BERT classification model for the headline and the 1st two sentences in the press releases
+#### 3.1 Train a fine-tuned BERT model for use in classifying the claim strength of the headline and the 1st two sentences in a press release

 ```
 python run.py sentence_claim_strength_classification --data_type=eureka --data_augmentation=True --task=train_one_full_model